daoshengmu/gecko-dev/README.txt

+This is Daosheng Mu's practice gecko-dev branch.
+You can check the /practices folder.
+There are some practice examples in that folder.

 An explanation of the Mozilla Source Code Directory Structure and links to project pages with documentation can be found at: